rtxx/scripts/packy/README.md

    ```sh
    bash packy
    ```
-Make sure its inside a folder, so its easier to manage the downloaded packages.
+Make sure its inside a folder, so it's easier to manage the downloaded packages..

 <p align="right">(<a href="#top">back to top</a>)</p>